thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 ### Conversations with NPCs
 Since our game is centered around walking and talking with NPCs, I wanted to make sure that the player would not have to move their hand position much to initiate, continue, and make decisions during conversations.
+So, here is the input scheme we came up with:

 Walk up to NPC and press Spacebar: Initiate Conversation When in conversation, press C to show next text in a conversation.
-When in conversation (or backstory), press Spacebar: View next bit of text When in conversation, click Left UI Button with mouse: Make choice 1 in conversation When in conversation, click Right UI Button with mouse: Make choice 2 in conversation
+When in conversation, click Left UI Button with mouse: Make choice 1 in conversation When in conversation, click Right UI Button with mouse: Make choice 2 in conversation

-When viewing Main Menu scene, click on UI Button "Play" to start the game.
-When viewing Main Menu scene, click on UI Button "Quit" to exit the game.

-### Input Scheme Reasoning

-To intitiate conversations with characters, as well as to continue seeing more text in the conversation, we found it convenient to simply use the spacebar.
+Since C and Spacebar are very close to the WASD buttons, it seemed to make sense to use these to move the conversation along.
+Since our input scheme is so simple and concentrated in certain scripts, we didn't think it was necessary to make an ICommand script, and simply checked that the plyaer was pressing 'C' or "jump" (spacebar).

 For making choices about how to respond to NPCs, we at first thought to use the 1 and 2 keys on the keyboard to make choices 1 and 2, respectively.
 However, we soon realized it was much more intuitive to have UI buttons for the user to select with their cursor.
+Since Alannah was in charge of UI, it made most sense for these on-screen buttons to fall under her role.

+### Main Menu and Backstory
+For the Main Menu and Backstory scenes, we found it made most sense to use UI Buttons to navigate between scenes.
+Here are the UI Buttons we used:
+When viewing Main Menu scene, click on UI Button "Play" to start the game (head to first backstory scene).
+When viewing Main Menu scene, click on UI Button "Quit" to exit the game.
+When viewing any backstory scene, click on  UI Button "Continue" to continue to the next piece of backstory (or if you're on the final backstory scene, it brings you to the main game scene.

+Again, since Alannah was in charge of UI, it made most sense for these on-screen buttons to fall under her role.

 ### Some side notes on my role
-Since overall the Input role isn't very large, I decided to help some other teammates with their roles.
-For instance, I created a detailed pseudocode for the PlayerConversation.cs script [here](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Conversation%20Handler%20and%20Communication%20with%20Other%20Classes.pdf), I made some footage that went into the Trailer, and I implemented the [logic](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Scripts/PlayerMovement.cs) that made walking happen (changing movement and animation speed).
+Since overall the Input role wasn't very very large, I decided to help some other teammates with their main roles.
+For instance, I created a detailed pseudocode for the PlayerConversation.cs script [here](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Conversation%20Handler%20and%20Communication%20with%20Other%20Classes.pdf), I made much of the footage that went into the Trailer, and I implemented the [physics logic](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Scripts/PlayerMovement.cs) that made walking happen (changing movement and animation speed).

 ## Game Logic